dominiksalvet/gim/CONTROL.md

 * `INSTALLER`
   * Equal to `gim` and represents the used installer.
-  * Useful when a different behavior is required when running makefile under gim and when running manually.
+  * Useful when a different behavior is required when running makefile under gim and when running the other way, e.g., manually.

 ## Others